 \end{dfn}

 The complexity of a module can be read off from its variety: \begin{thm}[cf. \cite{bensonrep2}*{Prop.\ 5.7.2}] If $M$ is a finitely generated $kG$-module, then

 \end{thm}

-The projective support variety of $kG$ can be reconstructed from $kG\stab$: \begin{thm}[cf. \cite{balmer2005spectrum}*{Corollary 5.10}] There is a homeomorphism
+The projective support variety of $kG$ appears as the spectrum of $kG\stab$: \begin{thm}[cf. \cite{balmer2005spectrum}*{Corollary 5.10}] There is a homeomorphism

-Furthermore, the support of a module $M \in kG\stab$ corresponds to $\mathcal{V}_G(M)$ under this map. \end{thm} From now on, we will take $\dim_{\mathrm{Krull}}$ (c.f.\ Example \ref{dimfuncex}) as a dimension function for~$kG\stab$.
+Furthermore, the support of a module $M \in kG\stab$ corresponds to $\mathcal{V}_G(M)$ under this map. \end{thm} For the rest of the section, we will take $\dim_{\mathrm{Krull}}$ (cf.\ Example \ref{dimfuncex}) as a dimension function for~$kG\stab$.
 By Theorem \ref{kGspecissuppvar} this coincides with the usual Krull dimension on $\mathcal{V}_G(k)$ under the homeomorphism $\rho$.